-Hawaiian Ensemble 1 focuses on basic vocal and instrumental collaboration, offering students an opportunity to study a wide range of Hawaiian repertoire.
-The group focus is on creating vocal and instrumental arrangements from both contemporary and traditional Hawaiian folk literature, with an emphasis on originality with regard to arranging.
-(45 lecture/lab hours)
+This course focuses on basic vocal and instrumental collaboration, offering students an opportunity to study a wide range of Hawaiian repertoire.
+The group focus will be on creating vocal and instrumental arrangements from contemporary and traditional Hawaiian folk literature, with an emphasis on originality with regard to arranging.
+This course is repeatable for additional Credits.

-MUS108 - Music Fundamentals MUS121B - Voice 1 MUS121D - Guitar 1 MUS121Z - 'Ukulele 1
+MUS108 - Music Fundamentals MUS121D - Guitar 1 MUS121Z - 'Ukulele 1